impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 I see that, when I pipe a multi-line string that begins with "Usage:" to `collect_documentation`, and I be sure to include the requisite # of spaces before lines 2-4, the entire multi-line string is included as part of the `usage=` assignment.
 However, when I *don't* prepend lines 2-4 with those spaces, only the "Usage: " line is included in the `usage` assignment.
 The rest of the lines are added to the `help` assignment.

 I think this actually makes sense- if we've already encountered the "Usage:" string on a previous line that was processed by `awk`, this means the `reading_usage` flag has been set, so it's now truthy.
 That's the 2nd part of the `/^( *$|       )/ && reading_usage` condition.
 And if there are sufficient space characters at the beginning (`^`) of the current line, that means the regex condition is met.
-Note that there are actually 2 ways that the first condition could be triggered: one is by prepending the line with 7 spaces (i.e. the `|       `) half of the regex, and the other (according to [this guide](https://archive.ph/ybWob) to regex in `awk`) *seems to be* a line containing *only* zero or more spaces.
+Note that there are actually 2 ways that the first condition could be triggered: one is by prepending the line with 7 spaces (i.e. the `|       `) half of the regex, and the other (according to [this guide](https://web.archive.org/web/20230321100428/https://opensource.com/article/19/11/how-regular-expressions-awk){:target="_blank" rel="noopener"} to regex in `awk`) *seems to be* a line containing *only* zero or more spaces.
 However, I can't reproduce this 2nd case.
 When I try adding a line of only spaces, I get the following:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-153pm.png" width="70%" style="border: 1px solid black; padding: 0.5em">